zfrank/advent-code-2020/README.md

 To run one of the solutions, simply follow best practices for each language.
 All puzzles expect input from stdin.
 The input provided by Advent of Code is stored in a file named `input.txt` at the root of each puzzle directory.
-Each solution will expect a parameter.
-You can invoke each solution with `--help` to see the available options.
+Each solution will expect a parameter, whose value can be `one` or `two`.
+This will tell the code to solve the problem as the first or the second part of the puzzle for that day.

 To read the definition for each problem, please visit the Advent of Code website.